gardener-attic/gardener-extensions/controllers/provider-vsphere/docs/usage-as-end-user.md

   nsxtInsecureSSL: base64("true"|"false")
 ```

+Here `base64(...)` are only a placeholders for the Base64 encoded values.

 ## `InfrastructureConfig`

 The infrastructure configuration mainly describes how the network layout looks like in order to create the shoot worker nodes in a latter step, thus, prepares everything relevant to create VMs, load balancers, volumes, etc.